Deaths rise to 132 in China outbreak as foreigners leave

-A Japanese flight carrying evacuees home included four people with coughs and fevers.
-The three men and one woman were taken to a Tokyo hospital on separate ambulances for treatment and further medical checks.
+A Japanese flight carrying evacuees home included four people with coughs and fevers, two of whom were diagnosed with pneumonia.
+The three men and one woman were taken to a Tokyo hospital in separate ambulances for treatment and further medical checks.
+Another woman developed nausea at the airport and was also hospitalized.

 It wasn’t immediately known whether they were infected with the new type of coronavirus that appeared in the central city of Wuhan in December.
 Its symptoms, including cough and fever and in severe cases pneumonia, are similar to many other illnesses.